Abhijit1617/codecrafters-redis-java/README.md

 localhost:6382

+Running Architecture

+Terminal 1                    Terminal 2

+Master                        Replica
+:6379                         :6382
+  │                              │
+  └──────── Replication ─────────┘

 🧪 Quick Test

-Run the Master and Replica first.
+Start both the Master and Replica.

-Then test:
+Test the Master

 PING

+Expected:

 PONG

-Set a value on the Master:
+Write data

 SET city Mumbai

+Expected:

 OK

-Read the value:
+Read data

 GET city

+Expected:

 Mumbai

-Then query the Replica:
+Verify on Replica

 GET city

+Expected:

 Mumbai

-This confirms that the write was replicated.
+This verifies that the value was replicated from the Master to the Replica.

 🐳 Docker

-Build Image
+Build the Image

 docker build -t myredis .